chetan51/chetansurpur/source/drafts/emergent-intelligence.md

 The rules are so simple that they can be encoded in just 8 bits.
 That means that it's possible to visualize all the possible rules.

-When doing so, Wolfram very quickly found a rule (Rule 30) that resulted in really complex, unpredictable behavior:
+When doing so, Wolfram very quickly found a rule that resulted in really complex, unpredictable behavior:

 ![Rule 30](http://mathworld.wolfram.com/images/eps-gif/ElementaryCARule030_1000.gif)